ObserveRTC/client-monitor-js/README.md

     },

     /**
-     * Configuration for the samples accumulator to balance the transfer the size of the Samples
-     * prepared to be sent to the server
-     *
-     */
-    accumulator: {
-        /**
-         * Sets the maximum number of client sample allowed to be in one Sample
-         *
-         * DEFAULT: 100
-         */
-        maxClientSamples: 100,

-        /**
-         * Sets the maximum number of Samples the accumulator can hold
-         *
-         * DEFAULT: 10
-         */
-        maxSamples: 10,

-        /**
-         * Forward a Sample to the server even if it is empty
-         *
-         * DEFAULT: false
-         */
-        forwardIfEmpty: false
-    }

-     /**
      * Configuration for the CpuIssueDetector function.
      *
      * Default configuration below
      */
     cpuIssueDetector: {
         /**
-         * Specifies whether the dropped frames detector is enabled or not.
+         * Specifies whether the CPU issue detector is enabled or not.
          */
-        enabled: true,
+        enabled: true;
         /**
          * The fractional threshold used to determine if the incoming frames
          * dropped fraction is considered significant or not.